kodelint/crossplatform-blogs/dev.to/Writing_CLI_App_in_Golang_with_Cobra.md

 ---
 published: false
-title: Golang Writing CLI App in Golang with Cobra
+title: "Golang Writing CLI App in Golang with Cobra"
 cover_image: 'https://github.com/kodelint/blog-images/raw/main/common/01-golan-cli.jpeg'
-description: Using Cobra for Golang CLI App
+description: "Using Cobra for Golang CLI App"
-tags: 'golang, programming'
+tags: golang, programming
 ---

 Golang has good amount libraries in-build and maintained by community.
 One of them is [Cobra](https://github.com/spf13/cobra), which is pretty good to write any _**cli apps**_.
 Today will try to see how we can use the library and what all functionality it provides.